AmandaDiscord/Heatsync/README.md

 Promise<any>; or an Array of those objects if using multi ID resolution.

 ## How does ESM support work?
-You can add URL query strings to the import statement which are always different and the imported module will be refreshed (Unknown if the old Objects get garbage collected.
-ESM's internal import cache is weird).
-HeatSync does a ton of stuff for you though and is much more than just that.
+You can add URL query strings to the import statement which are always different and the imported module will be refreshed (HeatSync makes it so that the **properties** of the old Object can get garbage collected, but not the Object itself nor the internal state representing the import.
+You will still have to refresh a lot of modules to hit your max memory, but the fact that HeatSync is causing a memory leak with **ESM only** is still something to consider.
+If ESM is avoidable, please avoid it if hot reloading is important to you).

+HeatSync does a ton of stuff for you though and is much more than just appending a query string.
 The rest is just HeatSync's usual (ab)use of memory references.

 # Basic Usage
 ```js